Authentication

 response_typestring (required)Only allowed value is code

-statestring (optional)Your unique token, generated by your application.
-This is an OAuth 2.0 opaque value, used to avoid CSRF attacks.
+statestring (recommended)Your unique token, generated by your application.
+An OAuth 2.0 opaque value used to defeat CSRF attacks.
 This value is echoed back in the response.
-It's strongly recommended to provide this.

 ?client_id=<your_registered_client_id>\